ssokolow/quicktile/docs/authors/index.rst

     Generalized the ``move-to-center`` command into the ``move-to-*`` family of commands.

+`Fábio C. Barrionuevo da Luz`_
+    Fixed some permissioning warts in the install procedure.

 `Fritz Reichwald`_
-    Added ``Gtk.init_check`` in ``quicktile.__main__`` to work around a bug in some builds of GTK.
+    Added ``Gtk.init_check`` in ``quicktile.__main__`` to work around a bug in some builds of GTK as well as a ``gi.require_version`` that is only necessary on some systems.

 `Gustavo J A M Carneiro`_ and `Filip Van Raemdonck`_
     Created the ``gtkexcepthook`` module in `the form I started from